George Renny (British Army officer)

-Major General George Alexander Renny VC (12 May 1825 – 5 January 1887) was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General George Alexander Renny VC (12 May 1825 – 5 January 1887) was an East India Company Army and later British Army officer and a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Renny was the son of a British merchant settled at Riga on the Baltic Sea.
 After moving to Scotland as a boy, he was educated at Montrose Academy and Addiscombe Military Seminary.

 In June 1844 Renny was commissioned second lieutenant in the Bengal Horse Artillery, taking part in the First Sikh War, including the battle of Sobraon on 10 February 1846.
 In 1849 he married Flora Hastings MacWhirter, the daughter of Dr John MacWhirter, late President of the Royal College of Physicians of Edinburgh.
 They had three sons and three daughters.